01 of 04

 This usually is caused by another issue with the flapper.
 When the flapper doesn't tightly reseal against the flush valve, water will continue to flow down into the toilet bowl.
 Because the water level in the tank never reaches the level necessary to shut off the water supply valve (ballcock), fresh water continues to enter the tank endlessly.

-There are several difference fixes you can try here:
+There are several different fixes you can try here:

 - Make sure the lift chain is not so long that it pinches between the flapper and the flush valve.
 If it is, water will leak down into the toilet bowl after the flush.
 Shorten the chain slightly so it doesn't get pinched beneath the flapper.